 Pedestrian accidents in parking lots can result in severe, if not catastrophic injuries.
 These injuries range from bruises and scrapes to paralysis and even death.

-These injuries leave victims wondering how they will make ends meet while they recover.
-If another party was at-fault for your parking lot collision, you can recover damages from that party.
+Many of these injuries leave victims wondering how they will make ends meet while they recover.
+If another party was at fault for your parking lot collision, you can recover damages from that party.
 While no two pedestrian parking lot accidents are identical, there are a handful of damages you can expect S. Burke Law to seek on your behalf if we work with you.
 Recoverable damages include the following:

-- Medical expenses: Medical expenses typically represent the largest portion of your claim.
-Medical expenses encompass everything from ambulance trips, overnight stays at the hospital, medication, therapy sessions, and more.
-In some cases, medical expenses include long-term medical expenses like in-home care and wheelchairs.
+- Medical expenses: Medical expenses encompass everything from ambulance trips, overnight stays at the hospital, medication, therapy sessions, and more.
+You are also entitled to compensation for long-term medical expenses like in-home care and wheelchairs.

-- Lost wages: Lost wages typically represent your largest expense after medical expenses.
-Pedestrian parking lot injuries often result in serious injuries, and many victims miss a lot of time at work.
-Lost wages encompass time missed at work for various reasons.
+- Lost wages: Pedestrian parking lot injuries can result in serious injuries, and many victims miss a lot of time at work.
+Lost wage damages encompass time missed at work for various reasons.
 Whether your injuries left you unable to work, or you missed time because you had specialist or therapy appointments, S. Burke Law seeks these damages on your behalf.

 - Lost earning capacity: In more severe cases, your injuries may require you to stop working or change careers.
 S. Burke Law seeks lost earning potential damages in those cases as well.